Goodnight, Sweet Grimm: Viewers

-The episode was viewed by 4.99 million people, earning a 1.7/5 in the 18-49 rating demographics on the Nielson ratings scale, ranking first on its timeslot and fifth for the night in the 18-49 demographics, behind So You Think You Can Dance, an NBC news report, Dancing with the Stars, and The Voice.
+The episode was viewed by 4.99 million people, earning a 1.7/5 in the 18-49 rating demographics on the Nielsen ratings scale, ranking first on its timeslot and fifth for the night in the 18-49 demographics, behind So You Think You Can Dance, an NBC news report, Dancing with the Stars, and The Voice.
 This was a 7% decrease in viewership from the previous episode, which was watched by 5.36 million viewers with a 1.7/5.
 The episode was also a 12% decrease in viewership from the season premiere, which was watched by 5.64 million viewers with a 2.0/5, and also a 3% decrease in viewership from the previous season finale, which was watched by 5.10 million viewers with a 1.6/5 This means that 1.7 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 7.79 million viewers with a 2.7 ratings share in the 18-49 demographics.

 Overall, the second season of Grimm averaged 6.95 million viewers.
 This was a 9% improvement over the first season, which averaged 6.35 million viewers.